 3.2 CP/CP/007 COMMUNITY PLANNING PARTNERSHIP MINUTES

-Members were reminded that the Community Planning Partnership operates as a Working Group of the Council.
-As such the minutes of the December 2017 meeting of the Partnership were circulated for approval.
+Members are reminded that the Community Planning Partnership operates as a Working Group of the Council.
+As such the minutes of the December 2017 meeting of the Partnership are enclosed for approval.